-Business Solutions By effectively interpreting huge amounts of customer data, companies can reduce costs, increase security and streamline critical business processes — all while putting the customer first.
+Business Solutions By effectively interpreting huge amounts of customer data, companies can reduce costs, increase security and streamline critical business processes.

 It's a staggering statistic.
 Because of the rapid expansion of structured and unstructured data produced by companies and individuals, there will be more data than grains of sand in the world within five years.
 How do you process that much information?

 Consolidate the data

 “When all the data is stored in the same place, running big data applications are easier — and cloud-based technology can help to simplify that,” explains “Big Data” co-author Kenneth Cukier.
 “Once the data sits in the cloud, it’s easier to integrate it into new business processes, or combined with other data for analytical insight.
 Cloud computing is a huge enabler of big data activities in business and scientific research.
 And big data is giving organizations a new justification to go through the process of shifting IT operations to the cloud.”